-The performance related metrics established for 2021 (linked to the Society's Purpose and Values) fall into one of four key areas:
+The performance-related metrics established for 2022 (linked to the Society's Purpose and Values) fall into one of four key areas:

-- Behaviours and Culture
+- Behaviours and culture

 - Strategy

-- Financial Performance
+- Financial performance

-- Regulatory Outcomes
+- Regulatory outcomes

 The executive Directors have continued to deliver strong performance in line with the Society's strategy.
-The remuneration of the executive Directors in 2021 included an earned performance related pay element of 7.5% of salary related to the overall performance of the Society in line with its strategic objectives and, in particular, exceeding targets for behaviours and culture.
+The remuneration of the executive Directors in 2022 included an earned performance related pay element of 9.25% (2021:7.5%) of salary related to the overall performance of the Society in line with its strategic objectives and, in particular, exceeding targets for behaviours and culture.

-The Board agreed, following Committee recommendations, that the current approach to performance related pay whereby all Society staff (including the executive Directors and senior management) are subject to the same performance criteria, is retained.
-It is proposed to maintain the maximum amount payable under the performance related pay scheme at 10% of salary for 2022.
-This will be a tiered scheme depending on the underlying financial performance.

-The performance related criteria have been adjusted to reflect financial targets, behaviours, and risk / control objectives consistent with the Society's strategic, risk and cultural objectives for 2022.
+The Board agreed, following Committee recommendations, that the current approach to performance-related pay whereby all Society staff (including the executive Directors and senior management) are subject to the same performance criteria, is retained.
+It is proposed to maintain the maximum amount payable under the performance-related pay scheme at 10% of salary for 2023.
+This will be a tiered scheme depending on liquidity and capital preservation and underlying financial performance.
+The performance-related criteria have been adjusted to reflect financial targets, behaviours, and risk / control objectives consistent with the Society's strategic, risk and cultural objectives for 2023.

-Total emoluments for executive Directors for services in connection with the management of the Society for the year is analysed as follows:
+Total emoluments for executive Directors for services in connection with the management of the Society for the year are analysed as follows: